 With excessive stress, your body can develop inflammation in the soft tissues and muscles.
 This produces a condition called ‘Myofascial pain syndrome’ (MPS).
 Myofascial pain is a chronic pain condition that affects the connective tissue which covers the muscles.

-The pressure on sensitive areas of the muscles are called ‘trigger points’, causing extreme pain to unrelated body parts.
+The pressure on sensitive areas of the muscles is called ‘trigger points’, causing extreme pain to unrelated body parts.
 This is also known as referred pain.

 What are the Symptoms of Myofascial Pain Syndrome?

 - Pain that worsens with stress and activity

 - Deep and aching muscle pain